-The recipient organizations shall not disclose this information beyond those Persons with a need to know (which would include the appropriate personnel at the applicable National Olympic Committee, National Federation, and team in a Team Sport) until the CAS Anti-Doping Division has made Public Disclosure or has failed to make Public Disclosure as required in Article 13.3.
+The recipient organizations shall not disclose this information beyond those Persons with a need to know (which would include the appropriate personnel at the applicable National Olympic Committee, National Federation, and team in a Team Sport) until the ITA has made Public Disclosure or has failed to make Public Disclosure as required in Article 13.3.

-The CAS Anti-Doping Division shall ensure that information concerning Adverse Analytical Findings, Atypical Findings, and other asserted anti-doping rule violations remains confidential until such information is Publicly Disclosed in accordance with Article 13.3.
+CAS shall ensure that information concerning Adverse Analytical Findings, Atypical Findings, and other asserted anti-doping rule violations remains confidential until such information is Publicly Disclosed in accordance with Article 13.3.

-13.2 Notice of Anti-Doping Rule Violation Decisions and Request for Files
+13.2 Notification of Anti-Doping Rule Violation Decisions and Request for Files

-- 13.2.1 Anti-doping rule violation decisions rendered pursuant to these Rules shall include the full reasons for the decision. - 13.2.2 An Anti-Doping Organization having a right to appeal a decision received pursuant to Article 13.2.1 may, within fifteen days of receipt, request a copy of the full case file pertaining to the decision.
+- 13.2.1 Anti-doping rule violation decisions rendered pursuant to these Rules shall include the full reasons for the decision. - 13.2.2 A Person or an Anti-Doping Organization having a right to appeal a decision received pursuant to Article 13.2.1 is entitled to receive a copy of the full case file pertaining to the decision.
+Such request for the case file shall be made in accordance with Article 12.5(a).